Neuro-Logical/speech/SLT_2023/README.md

 To validate the results obtained for the  AD group, the same analysis was repeated using **ADReSSo (ADR) 2021** challenge data set (Luz et al., 2020), obtained from the DementiaBank, including recordings from a CTP description task.
 Only the training subset containing recordings and transcriptions from 87 AD participants and 79 CN participants was adopted.

-Detailed description of the ADR data set can be found at: Saturnino Luz, Fasih Haider, Sofia de la Fuente, Davida Fromm, and Brian MacWhinney, “Alzheimer’s dementia recognition through spontaneous speech: The adress challenge,” arXiv preprint arXiv:2004.06833, 2020.

-Favaro, A., Motley, C., Cao, T., Iglesias, M., Butala, A., Oh, E. S., Stevens, R. D., Villalba, J., Dehak, N., Moro- Velazquez, L. A Multi-Modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different Neurological Disorders in The 2022 IEEE Spoken Language Technology Workshop (SLT 2023)

 This repository is a public open-source implementation that supports the extraction of cognitive, linguistic and acoustic features from speech recordings.
 This project has the aim of designing, extracting and analyzing speech and language production of subjects with different neurological disorders.
 In this repository we report the code that supports both the **feature extraction**, and the **statistical analysis** that we perform to evaluate the significance of the features between experimental groups.

+## Research Article:

+In case you will use this code or take inspiration from it, plese cite out work:
+Favaro, A., Motley, C., Cao, T., Iglesias, M., Butala, A., Oh, E. S., Stevens, R. D., Villalba, J., Dehak, N., Moro- Velazquez, L. A Multi-Modal Array of Interpretable Features to Evaluate Language and Speech Patterns in Different Neurological Disorders in The 2022 IEEE Spoken Language Technology Workshop (SLT 2023)

 ## Feature Extraction

 ### Cognitive Features